raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 10 feet
+**Range:** 3.0m

 **Components:** V, S

 **Duration:** Instantaneous

-All nonmagical food and drink within a 5-foot radius sphere centered on a point of your choice within range is purified and rendered free of poison and disease.
+All nonmagical food and drink within a 1.5m radius sphere centered on a point of your choice within range is purified and rendered free of poison and disease.

 # Spells (Q)